Share this post on:

 For example, if you are talkative at home, you are also talkative at work.
 And if you were talkative as a child, you are still talkative as an adult.

-Personality Temperaments are biological Traits partly inherited through your genes and partially determined by your brainstem, which doesn’t change throughout your life.
+Personality Temperaments are biological Traits that are partly inherited through your genes and partially determined by your brainstem.
+They don’t change throughout your life.

 These “Natural Traits” are regarded as innate, inborn, and not learned.
 Your Personality Temperament is formed as an infant and never changes.
 It is also hard to modify, manipulate, or change because it is genetic.
 In some way or another, your inherited behavioral tendency will always be there.